-Just as important is that you can upgrade your pay as you go mobile phone whenever you like.
+Just as important as freedom from contracts is the freedom to upgrade your pay as you go mobile phone whenever you like.

-This is in contrast to some 24-month contract deals when a mobile phone is often date by the time you've finished paying for it.
+This is in contrast to some 24-month contract deals when a mobile phone is often out of date by the time you've finished paying for it.

 - 3) You won't be paying for minutes and data you don't need

 Arguably the biggest reason for opting for a pay as you go mobile phone is that you only pay for the calls you make.

 That means you won’t suffer the frustration of feeling like you’ve wasted money when you’re left with lots of unused minutes and texts at the end of the month.
 Or that you’ve paid for a service which you barely make use of.

 This makes pay as you go mobile phones a brilliant option for users who do not require hundreds of minutes of talk time every month, but need a mobile phone so they can be reached by their friends and family.

 - 4) Easy to track how much you're spending

 Another advantage with pay as you go mobile phones is that you know exactly how much you’re spending on mobile phone calls, texts and other services.

 That means that you can cut down on your usage accordingly if you’re overspending.